How to tell you’re reading literary fiction

 In literary fiction…

-Forget Sally, Harry, Susan, Mike, and Kathy.
-Literary fiction characters are named Oner, Hassan, Yukiko, Blue, Phandango and Yesim.
+Forget Harry, Sue, Mike, and Kathy.
+Literary fiction characters are named Orsi, Hassan, Yukiko, Blue, Phandango and Yesim.
 If there is someone named Herb, he’s a foil, he’s square, and he’s not the hero.

-Often no one has a day job at all.
-Lit-fic people are always artists, writers, musicians, poets, or work as museum curators, liberal arts professors or antique-store cashiers.
-No one ever works in a bank, an insurance office, or a land title company, unless the point of it is they’re the contemptible character you’re not supposed to like.
-There may be an occasional working-class hero who’s a plumber or food-truck vendor, but he’s looking towards bigger and better things, such as when his 900-page first novel is published or his band breaks out.
+Literary fiction characters almost never have day jobs.
+People are always artists, writers, musicians, poets, or, if they must have a job, function as museum curators, liberal arts professors or antique-store cashiers.
+No one ever works in a mundane place such as a bank, an insurance office, or a land title company.
+There may be an occasional working-class hero who’s a plumber or food-truck vendor, but he’s looking towards bigger and better things, such as when his 900-page first novel is published or his indie band breaks out.

 No one in literary fiction ever grew up in suburban neighborhoods with cul-de-sacs and shopping malls—unless the purpose is to show how unhappy they were there.
 (This is especially true of novels set in the 1950s.)
 Lit fic characters were raised in obscure towns or on fishing boats or in far-off foreign lands (never Milan or Paris).
 They had two mothers and no fathers.
 Or vice versa.
 Or they were home-tutored by some eccentric.
 They were separated from their sibling at six and not reunited with them till many years later.
 They grew up on a natural foods co-op or in a village in Somalia.
 Preferably war-ravaged.

-iPods and iPhones and digital streaming?
+iPads and iPhones and digital streaming?
 No way!
 People in literary fiction go to old-fashioned movie theaters to watch Casablanca and Bergman.
-They listen to Edith Piaf or Billie Holiday—on vintage vinyl, of course.
-They drive old Volvos and wear duds from thrift stores.
+They listen to Edith Piaf or Billie Holiday—on vinyl, naturally.
+They drive old Volvos and wear threads from thrift stores.
 Everyone has a guitar, but no one plays Guitar Hero.
 And get this, they still write letters to people.
-Sure they have email, but they check it maybe once in the whole novel, not every five minutes while they’re driving, the way your friends do.
+On paper.
+Sure they have email and texting, but they check it once in the whole novel, not every five minutes while they’re driving, the way your friends do.

-The people in these worlds routinely name-drop authors like Haruki Murakami, Saul Bellow and Philip Roth.
+The people in these worlds routinely name-drop authors like Haruki Murakami, Thomas Pynchon, Zadie Smith and Philip Roth.
 Nobody reads Michael Crichton, Dan Brown or James Patterson.
 Stephenie Meyer?
-Who is she?
+Diana Gabaldon?
+Who are they?
 You wonder how those authors have sold so many books in real life.

 Long-lost love.
 Incest.
 Death of a parent they never knew.
 A secret document in the attic.
 Responsibility for someone’s early demise.
 There’s always something hinted at on page one that isn’t completely revealed till the last chapter.
 And they spend most of the novel naval-gazing incessantly, reflecting on every trivial moment of their lives since pre-school.

-Literary fiction is never out-and-out funny.
+Literary fiction is not out-and-out funny.
 The tone must always be thoughtful, serious and somber.
 Keepers of the literary flame seem to forget that a bearded Englishman who is considered the greatest writer ever wrote farcical “low-brow” comedies for common people, and that these are among his most beloved works.
-Sure, there are lit fic stories that purport to be comic.
-Someone will always mention A Confederacy of Dunces.
+Sure, there are lit fic stories that purport to be comic, usually in a sarcastic or snarky way.
+Someone will always hasten to mention A Confederacy of Dunces.
 The defense rests.

 Their boyfriend (sorry, it’s almost always a boyfriend) left them.
 Or died, after a horrid illness or freak accident.
 Or their spouse has divorced them.
 There are never nuclear families unless they are really, really FUBAR.
 Someone appears in the story to comfort them, but it’s always doomed and never lasts.

 It’s either literary fiction or an American history book.
 Often the dust jacket looks artificially-aged too.
-And I just love this look.
+And I just love that look.
 So sue me.